fzakaria/fzakaria.com/_posts/2020-09-20-vpns-from-first-principles.md

 We will _encapsulate_ the packet with a routable IP & UDP header destined for the VPN peer.

+> UDP is chosen since there is a lot of literature how TCP over TCP is a bad idea; TCP Meltdown.[^6]

 ### Encapsulation

 Encapsulation as a concept is straightforward.
 It is the act of embedding a protocol within the data/payload of another.
 Here we see an example of embedding TCP-IP within the payload of a UDP packet.[^5]